flaringmonitor/viirs-flare-code/README.md

 Visit [Flaring Monitor](https://www.flaringmonitor.org/) for more information on this project.

 **What is Flaring Monitor?**
-Flaring Monitor is end-to-end open-source project for natural gas flaring data.
-It has a comprehensive ecosystem of data, code, and dashboards that enable users to track global natural gas emissions in near real-time
+Flaring Monitor is an open-source project that processes and relates NASA satellite sensor readings of heat signatures from natural gas flares to publicly disclosed ownership and reported flaring volumes to estimate the equivalent tons of CO2 emitted by companies in real-time.

 **What is Flaring?**
 Natural gas flaring (&quot;Flaring&quot;) is the controlled disposal of excess natural gas from oil and gas wells, gathering facilities, and refineries into the atmosphere.
 An attractive option for monitoring natural gas flares is by estimating the quantity of flared natural gas at individual flare stacks and pipes of producing oil and gas wells (&quot;Estimated Flare Volumes&quot;) using infrared signals captured by the National Oceanic and Atmospheric Administration's (&quot;NOAA&quot;) Visible Infrared Imaging Radiometer Suite (&quot;VIIRS&quot;) <sup>[1], [2], [3]</sup>.